RandomStudio/random-studio/src/pages/projects/a-series-of-everyday-experiments-for-space10.md

 ---
 templateKey: Project
-title: A series of Everyday Experiments for SPACE10
+title: A series of Digital Experiments for SPACE10
-intro: How can we make our homes more alive?
-Can we transform our everyday space into a place of new encounters and connections?
-In what ways can we pay more attention to the things that surround us?
-We joined research and design lab SPACE10 as a creative partner to work on a series of digital experiments that explore new ways of interacting with the spaces we live in.
-Researching and prototyping 3 different ways of enhancing the home space in an innovative way
+intro: How will tomorrow's technologies redefine our spaces?Initiated by IKEA and its research and design lab SPACE10, Everyday Experiments is a series of digital experiments that explores new ways of interacting with the spaces we live in.
+Along with some of the world’s most forward-thinking design and technology studios, we were commissioned to reimagine the space we call home.
+  We researched and prototyped three different applications that transform the home into a dynamic and innovative space of new encounters.
 content:
   - video:
       autoplay: false